Winterlit

 Click here and then simply select your date and time.
 You will receive a record of your reservation via email, please bring this email with you for check-in.
 We will also be able to retrieve your reservation via your license plate number.

-Can I change my booking date or time?
+Can I change or cancel my booking date or time?

 Can I book multiple vehicles/families under the same reservation?